 Many industrial solar cells in use today use bulk materials as absorbers with crystalline silicon being the most prevalent.
 Crystalline silicon, however, suffers from the disadvantage of high material cost since relatively large thicknesses are required primarily due to its low absorption coefficient.
-Recently, thin film absorbers are becoming more attractive based on their potential for low-cost modules. tandem junctions, and large-scale manufacturability [1-3]. a-Si:H is the most popular material for use in thin film form due to its low energy economy (cost/watt).
+Recently, thin film absorbers are becoming more attractive based on their potential for low-cost junctions, tandem and large-scale manufacturability [1-2]. a-Si:H is the most popular material for use in thin film form due to its low energy economy (cost/watt).
 The main issue with a-Si:H is the high order of dangling bonds which act as recombination centers that severely reduce the carrier lifetime which results in the efficiency being below 10%.
-Additionally, this initial efficiency will decrease by 50% or more when exposed to sunlight over a period of several months which is known as the Staebler-Wronski effect or SWE [4-5].
+Additionally, this initial efficiency will decrease by 50% or more when exposed to sunlight over a period of several months which is known as the Staebler-Wronski effect or SWE [3].

 Due to their low efficiency and instability, thin-film a-Si:H solar cells require a highly efficient light-trapping design to absorb a significant fraction of the incident sunlight and material property changes to increase stability against the SWE.
-Antireflection (AR) coatings and frontside texturing through the use of alkaline-based solutions, such as KOH and NaOH etching have been used on crystalline silicon solar cells, and pulsed laser irradiation has been used to enhance light trapping on both amorphous and crystalline materials [6-9].
+Antireflection (AR) coatings and frontside texturing through the use of alkaline-based solutions have been used on crystalline silicon solar cells, and pulsed laser irradiation has been used to enhance light trapping on both amorphous and crystalline materials [4-7].
 AR coating, however, requires additional material and anisotropic wet chemical etching is not applicable for amorphous materials or thin films.
-While surface texturing by laser treatment is able to improve the efficiency of solar cells, the SWE still remains.
-The most important material properties that play a role in the SWE are the high disorder in the Si network and high concentration of impurities, which cause some atoms to have dangling bonds that act as defects.
+While surface texturing by laser treatment is able to improve the efficiency of solar cells, the SWE still remains due to the existence of a high density of the dangling bonds.
 Although these dangling bonds can be passivated by hydrogen, light exposure generates electron hole pairs that will combine and the released energy can break the Si-H bond and promote H to a transport state.
 The diffusing H-atom successively breaks Si-Si bonds creating Si-H bonds and a neighboring dangling bond.
-This increasing defect density caused by the so-called SWE works to further reduce the cell efficiency [4, 10].
-In order to reduce the SWE, hybrid a-Si/nc-Si tandem modules have been developed and are able to achieve both higher efficiency and stability compared with single junction a-Si:H due to the use of a thinner a-Si layer and the wider spectral absorption of nc-Si [11].
-To eliminate the need for two separate deposition steps which are required to form these tandem cells, laserinduced crystallization of a-Si:H has been proposed to produce a mixture of nc-Si:H and a-Si:H and simultaneously form a light trapping texture on the surface of the material [8, 12].
-Therefore, laser-based treatment of a-Si:H may solve its efficiency and stability issues in a onestep process, which is a promising methodology for thinfilm solar cell fabrication.
+This increasing defect density caused by the so-called SWE works to further reduce the cell efficiency [3].
+In order to reduce the SWE, hybrid a-Si/nc-Si tandem modules have been developed and are able to achieve both higher efficiency and stability compared with single junction a-Si:H due to the use of a thinner a-Si layer and the wider spectral absorption of nc-Si [8].
+To eliminate the need for two separate deposition steps which are required to form these tandem cells, laser-induced crystallization of a-Si:H has been proposed to produce a mixture of nc-Si:H and a-Si:H and simultaneously form a light trapping texture on the surface of the material [6, 9].
+Therefore, laser-based treatment of a-Si:H may solve its efficiency and stability issues in a one-step process, which is a promising methodology for thin-film solar cell fabrication.